 Graduation Rate: 91.9%

-As a creation of Walt Disney in collaboration with several other giants in the industry, the California Institute of Arts is currently one of the best film schools in California.
+Originally founded as a creation of Walt Disney in collaboration with several other giants in the industry, California Institute of the Arts is currently one of the best film schools in California.
 If you want to specialize in animation, this school has everything you need.
-It has full production capabilities.
+It also has full production capabilities for documentary, fiction and experimental filmmaking.
 Hence, students can learn what they need to cover.
-They can also enjoy close working relationships with agitators and local promoters in the industry.
+They can also connect with studios and other industry contacts through internships and the annual Animation Portfolio Day.
 Featuring several work programs, their students will easily gain hands-on experience so they can become the best in their fields.

 Tuition per year: $52,850